 These facts coupled with support from the government, regulators, and industry players provide Malaysia with the opportunities and potential as an emerging fintech market which is rapidly becoming one of the most vibrant and robust in Southeast Asia.

-The fintech industry in Malaysia has been growing at an impressive rate.
-Many fintech companies of Malaysia even offer services to customers in other countries.
+The FinTech industry in Malaysia has been growing at an impressive rate.
+Many FinTech companies of Malaysia even offer services to customers in other countries.
 Most importantly, the industry contributed positively towards the growth of the country’s economy while also creating numerous employment opportunities.